grafana/grafana/docs/sources/dashboards/use-dashboards/index.md

 By default, Grafana does not automatically refresh the dashboard.
 Queries run on their own schedule according to the panel settings.
 However, if you want to regularly refresh the dashboard, click the down arrow next to the **Refresh dashboard** icon, and then select a refresh interval.

 Selecting the **Auto** interval schedules a refresh based on the query time range and browser window width.
 Short time ranges update frequently, while longer ones update infrequently.
-There is no need to refresh more often then the pixels avaliable to draw any updates.
+There is no need to refresh more often then the pixels available to draw any updates.

 ### Control the time range using a URL